modio/modio-docs/public/en-us/web-services/marketplace/studio-as-purchase-server.md

 ### 3. Confirming Transaction

 Upon successful consumption of the entitlement against the Platforms Entitlement API, you can then finalize the transaction by sending a request to the endpoint listed below.
-If this request succeeds, the player will then get the Virtual Token amount associated with the SKU in the transaction allocated to their wallet.
+If this request succeeds, the player will then get the Virtual Currency credits amount associated with the SKU in the transaction allocated to their wallet.

 #### Request

 Create a service-to-service (S2S) transaction commit.
-This is for performing an external token transaction.
-This step finalizes the transaction and will issue tokens to the user associated to it.
+This is for performing an external credit transaction.
+This step finalizes the transaction and will issue creator credits to the user associated to it.
 A successful request will return a [S2S Pay Object](https://docs.mod.io/restapiref/#s2s-pay-object) object.
 Requires scope of monetization on token.

 `POST https://{your-game-id}.modapi.io/v1/s2s/transactions/commit`